Tag your AdWords final URLs

 You need to use auto-tagging for non-Analytics purposes

-- Select the Allow manual tagging (UTM values) to override auto-tagging (GCLID values) checkbox.
+- Under Advanced Settings, select Allow manual tagging (UTM values) to override auto-tagging (GCLID values) .

 This setting enables Analytics reports to use UTM values for Campaign, Term, and Content that you've specified via manual tagging.
 If you haven't specified UTM values for one or more of these parameters, Analytics uses the auto-tagged values for those parameters instead.